Education at ESSB

 For outsiders, the study system at ESSB might appear unfamiliar.
 The education system of any university is unique in its own way, but once you get to study here, you will get used to it in no-time.
 Nevertheless, it is good to know what you are up to in advance.

-Rather than using semesters, the academic year of Erasmus School of Social and Behavioural Sciences is divided into eight blocks (for bachelor's and four blocks for master's - from here on we are only going to talk about the bachelor's block system).
+The academic year of Erasmus School of Social and Behavioural Sciences is divided into eight blocks.
 Each block is intensively devoted to one course and lasts approximately five weeks.
 Exchange students spending the months of September until December at our faculty will usually take part in the first three blocks.

 The workload of courses is indicated by the number of credits.
-The European Credit Transfer System (ECTS) was implemented throughout Europe in order to provide a common framework of reference.
+The European Credit Transfer System was implemented throughout Europe in order to provide a common framework of reference.1 EC is the equivalent of 28 hours and includes lectures, reading, preparation for exams, independent study and the writing of papers.
+As a result, an academic year consists of 60 EC.

-The fulltime workload during the exchange programme is 30 ECTS per semester (around 7 ECTS per block), which equals 840 student working hours.
-Erasmus School of Social and Behavioural Sciences does not require a minimum or maximum of ECTS, but advices students to check their home university’s requirements.
-Usually, students participating in ERASMUS+ Programme are required to take 30 ECTS in order to receive the Erasmus scholarship.
+The fulltime workload during the exchange programme is 30 EC per semester (around 7 EC per block), which equals 840 student working hours.
+Erasmus School of Social and Behavioural Sciences does not require a minimum or maximum of EC, but advises students to check their home university’s requirements.
+Usually, students participating in ERASMUS+ Programme are required to take 30 EC in order to receive the Erasmus scholarship.

 Work is done in small groups or in private study.
 Learn more about the Problem Based Learning system.

-Exams are scheduled at the end of each course, block or semester.
+Exams are scheduled at the end of each block.
 The assessment of a student’s progress and performance differs per course.
 There is usually a written exam, while a presentation and class participation might also part of the grade.
 At the beginning of the course, the rules of assessment will be explained.